Data-driven effective model shows a liquid-like deep learning: Entropy landscape analysis

 In the previous section, we construct an effective Ising model, whose model parameters preserve the information up to second order correlations of the weight space.
 In order to explore the internal structure of the weight space of the deep learning, we introduce a distance-dependent term $x \sum_{i} \sigma_{i}^{*} \sigma_{i}$ in the original Boltzmann distribution [Eq.~(\ref{BZD})] as follows~\cite{Huang-2016}:

-where $\boldsymbol{\sigma}^*$ is the reference weight configuration, and $x$ is the coupling field constraining the distance between the configuration $\boldsymbol\sigma$ and the reference one $\boldsymbol\sigma^*$.
+where $\boldsymbol{\sigma}^*$ is the reference weight configuration taken from the collected weight data, its energy is computed from the Ising Hamiltonian, and $x$ is the coupling field constraining the distance between the configuration $\boldsymbol\sigma$ and the reference one $\boldsymbol\sigma^*$.
 Intuitively, $x>0$ implies that the weight configurations closer to the reference are preferred, while $x<0$ implies that the weight configuration far away from the reference are preferred (see Fig.~\ref{DNN} for an illustration).

 Then the geometric structure of the high-dimensional weight space can be summarized into the constrained free energy function given below.